 Head Start Initiative

 The Arnold Arboretum has offered field trips for local Head Start programs in Boston since 2007.
 In this age-appropriate program, volunteer guides conduct multi-sensory explorations, allowing children to participate in investigations, gather a collection of plant materials, and make an observational drawing.
-Preschool children come in the spring, summer, and fall.
+Preschool children visit in the spring, summer, and fall.